prokod/gradle-crossbuild-scala/README.md

                 groupId = 'x.y.z'
                 // By default artifactId is set to crossBuildJar task `baseName` artifactId = 'lib_2.11'
-                // actual artifact for this publication as a Jar task from crossbuild plugin artifact crossBuildV211Jar
+                // crossbuild plugin provide with a software component per crossbuild version from components.crossBuildV211
             }
         }
     }